 How long to quit the drink for better skin

-The good news is that if you're planning to quit the drink for October, there's a high chance you'll be able to see an improvement.
+The good news is that if you're planning to quit the drink, there's a high chance you'll be able to see an improvement.

 "It takes approximately 28 days for your skin to renew itself", says Imogen.
 "This process varies from person to person and is age dependent, so to see a difference in the condition of your skin you would need to give up drinking for at least a month to see an improvement."